toylyol/misc-data-visualizations/README.md

 # Static Data Visualizations Gallery

-This miscellaneous collection of static data visualizations is in progress.
+This is a miscellaneous collection of static data visualizations created using {sf}, {ggplot2}, and extension packages.